OmixVisualization/qtjambi/www/Android.md

 	</activity>
 ```

-(If you are using Qt5 the path is `org.qtproject.qt5.android.bindings.QtActivity`)

 ## Resource Entries

 Next step is to add several resources to the project that are needed by Qt library.